-Monitoring the status of your ECS instances helps you guarantee that can always quickly access your websites and applications, process data, and render videos.
-Alibaba Cloud provides data monitoring, visualization of monitoring data, and real-time alerts to make sure that your ECS instances are running without interruption.
+You can monitor the status of your ECS instances to ensure that your users can always access your websites and applications, process data, and render videos.
+Alibaba Cloud provides data monitoring, visualization of monitoring data, and real-time alerts to ensure that your ECS instances are running without interruptions.

 ECS monitoring service

 To view monitoring data in the ECS console, perform the following steps.

 - In the left-side navigation pane, choose .

 - In the top navigation bar, select a region.

 - Find the instance that you want to monitor and click its ID.

 - On the Instance Details page, click the Monitoring tab.

 - Specify the time period to query and view the monitoring data such as vCPU utilization.Note The length of the specified time period affects the granularity of the data displayed.
 The longer the time period, the finer granularity of the data displayed.
 For example, the average values for monitoring data within 1 hour and 6 hours are different.